Heavy Vehicles Documents to Keep in a Heavy Vehicle

 For more information, consult the document entitled

 Driving and Off-Duty Time for Heavy Vehicle Drivers (PDF, 2.1 Mo).
-This file does not meet the Web accessibility standard.

 The starting time of the log is also the beginning of the day.

 do not fill out the daily log: you are operating within a 160 km radius of your home terminal you return to your home terminal each day to take at least 8 hours of off-duty time the vehicle you are driving is not covered by a permit for exemption from the hours of driving and off-duty time that we have issued the operator that employs you fills out registers (detailed or short) Keeping the daily log and other documents